douglasgreen/outlines/computing/databases/mysql.md

 ## Understanding Transactions in MySQL

 Understanding transactions in MySQL involves grasping several key concepts that ensure data integrity and consistency in a database.
-Let\'s delve into these topics:
+Let's delve into these topics:

 ### ACID Properties